syncfusion/blazor-docs/src/charts/sparkline/chart-types.md

 ---
-title: "Chart Types in Blazor Sparkline component | Syncfusion"
+title: "Chart Types in the Blazor Sparkline component | Syncfusion"

 component: "Sparkline"

-description: "Learn here all about chart types of Syncfusion Sparkline (SfSparkline) component and more."
+description: "Learn here all about the chart types of Syncfusion Sparkline (SfSparkline) component and more."
 ---

 # Chart Types in Blazor Sparkline (SfSparkline)

-Different type of shapes can be used to represent Sparkline Chart, and the type of Sparkline Chart can be changed by specifying the [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfSparkline-1.html#Syncfusion_Blazor_Charts_SfSparkline_1_Type) property.
+The different type of shapes can be used to represent the Sparkline Chart, and the type of Sparkline Chart can be changed by specifying the [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfSparkline-1.html#Syncfusion_Blazor_Charts_SfSparkline_1_Type) property.

 ## Line